Bioinformatics | Molecular Probes and Sensors | Optics

 6 months coursework + 9 months paid internship

 Situated at the intersection of chemistry, physics and chemical engineering, the semiconductor (microelectronics) industry enables a greener, smarter, and more connected economy.
 The field has significant implications in society’s ability to support technology innovations and address the global energy crisis through applications in microprocessors, photovoltaics, LEDs and power transistors.
 For students who love to stay connected, semiconductor technology has driven advancements in the internet, 5G and IoT.
 And for the tech geeks who love smart technology – iPhone, Fitbit, self-driving cars- this field is ripe with opportunities.
 The continued success of this vast, interdisciplinary, and sophisticated yet innovative industry is deemed critical to long term US national competitiveness, which translates into impactful and well-paid job opportunities for those who choose to join this sector.

-Given the highly interdisciplinary nature of this track, students are recruited from multiple backgrounds including physics, chemistry, chemical engineering, materials science and electrical engineering (in no order of preference
+Given the highly interdisciplinary nature of this track, students are recruited from multiple backgrounds including physics, chemistry, chemical engineering, materials science and electrical engineering.

 Alumni from the Semiconductor & Photovoltaic track hold a range of titles and positions in industry.
 To learn more about the career paths of alumni, check out our partner list and alumni bios or contact us.